-The picture on the right is actually of my own children's Dobbin, but theirs and mine looked identical, even though theirs probably included man-made fibre, which mine of course did not.
+The photo is actually of my own children's Dobbin, but theirs and mine looked identical, even though theirs probably included man-made fibre, which mine of course did not.

 My tricycle was a hand-me-down.
 Apart from the handle grips and pedals, it was made entirely of metal, there being no plastics.
 It had a fixed wheel, which meant that it only moved while the pedals were pushed round, and it no brakes.
 It wasn't designed to go fast.
 So really was a first toy.

 In practice, it got in the way of the adults, and all too easily knocked furniture.

 I did a great deal of drawing and colouring.
 I was provided with paper and coloured pencils and, somewhat surprisingly, I don't remember ever being short of them.
 I have no idea where they came from.
 I never expected more than the basic colours.
 I never saw any colouring books, only scrap paper.